-You should also consult your physician or other health care professional before starting any other fitness program to determine if it is right for your needs.
-If you experience faintness, dizziness, pain or shortness of breath at any time while exercising you should stop immediately.
+Perhaps one thing that should not be overlooked when learning how to start running when overweight, is that you should also consult your physician or other health care professional to determine if running is right for your needs.
+If you experience faintness, dizziness, pain, or shortness of breath at any time while exercising you should stop immediately.

 2. Invest in the best running shoes for heavy runners

-Running shoes are not the same and if you’re out of shape, your running shoes need to be comfortable enough to rule out problems.
+In your journey to discovering how to start running when overweight, you will realize that running shoes are not the same.
+When you’re out of shape, your running shoes need to be comfortable enough so that you don’t encounter knee and other problems.

 Your running shoes must be able to sufficiently provide cushioning for your feet, and protect your knees by absorbing shock.